aarneranta/chalmers-advanced-python/labs/lab2/README.md

             G[a][b][attr] = cost(a, b)
 ```

-#### Bonus: native implementation
+#### For comparison: a native implementation

-A suggested implementation of `dijkstra` follows the pseudocode in
+If you want to understand the details of `dijkstra`, you can follow the pseudocode in
 [this Wikipedia article](https://en.wikipedia.org/wiki/Dijkstra%27s_algorithm).

 Make sure to return a dictionary, where the keys are all target vertices reachable from the source, and their values are paths from the source to the target (i.e. lists of vertices in the order that the shortest path traverses them).